archatas/django-include-by-ajax/README.md

 ## Implementation Details

 When you use the `{% include_by_ajax template_name %}`, the page is loaded and rendered twice: once it is loaded with empty placeholders `<section class="ajax-placeholder"></section>`.
 Then it is loaded by Ajax again, and the placeholders get the data rendered.
 When the second load is complete, JavaScript replaces all the placeholders with their content.

+The templates that you include by Ajax can contain `<style>` and `<script>` tags which will be executed when loaded.

-In the end, 'include_by_ajax_all_loaded' event is triggered for the document so that you can further initialize JavaScript functions.
+In the end, `'include_by_ajax_all_loaded'` event is triggered for the `document` so that you can further initialize JavaScript functions.

 ## Caveats

 The templates that are included by `{% include_by_ajax template_name %}` should always wrap the content into a single html tag, like `<div>`, `<span>`, `<section>`, `<article>` or other.

+## Requirements

+The app works with Django 1.8+ on the server and jQuery 3.x in the frontend.

 ## Installation and configuration